There are lots of benefits of a PIPS placement. These include:

 The placement may be taken either in one three-month block or in a number of shorter blocks.
 This will depend on the preferences of the student, yourself as well as the type of placement.
 Placements could be hosted by more than one host organisation if this is considered appropriate.
 For example, a student may wish to work for a month in each of three different schools.

 Some students may feel that their placement should be taken at a certain time of the year or at a particular stage of their PhD, in order to avoid disruption to their project.
-For example, fieldwork or seasonal variations should be taken into account.
-Therefore, flexibility will be important and the timing of the placement should be considered on an individual student basis.
+For example, fieldwork or seasonal variations should be taken into account

 As part of the SWBio DTP, we strongly encourage students to take their placement within years two or three.
 The reasons behind this is that: